Twisted Issues

-Twisted Issues is a 1988 splatter film billed as a 'psycho-punk splatter-comedy'.
+Twisted Issues is a 1988 splatter film directed by Charles Pinion and billed as a 'psycho-punk splatter-comedy'.
 It featured Gainesville, Florida punk bands such as Psychic Violents, Young Pioneers, Mutley Chix, Doldrums, Just Demigods, Cindy Brady's Lisp, Officer Friendly, and the Smegmas, as well as local speed metal band Hellwitch and avantgarde incidental music by The Bill Perry Orchestra.

 Twisted Issues has been release multiple times on home media.
-Including a VHS version made by The Video Pharmacy in 2013, and a Blu-ray version made by Vinegar Syndrome in 2025.
+Including a VHS version made by The Video Pharmacy in 2013, and a Blu-ray version made by Saturn’s Core Audio & Video and distributed by Vinegar Syndrome in 2025.
 The reception for Twisted Issues has been positive, with it being covered in multiple books about underground punk films.

+Synopsis

+Twisted Issues follows a murdered punk that is resurrected by a mad scientist, nails his skateboard to his foot and heads out on a killing spree.

 Production

 Twisted Issues was originally intended to be a punk rockumentary about bands in Gainesville, but It ended up as an anthology with segments being written by different people, including Chuck Speta, Jennifer Canal and Andrew Entner.
 The special effects where done by David Peck.
 The inclusion of writers Steve Antczak and Hawk (James C. Bassett) to the mix added the horror, element to the story, featuring a so-called Death Skater who kills characters played by members of the aforementioned bands after they inadvertently kill him.
 The director, Charles Pinion went on to make several other underground movies.
 Including: Red Spirit Lake (1993), We Await (1996) and American Mummy (2014).